-At the Cori Gold Project, Palamina Peru has secured application rights and title to 18,300 hectares.
-Palamina elected not to make the renewal payments due on September 30, 2020 for 3,000 hectares on the NW end of the project and staked 1,600 hectares on November 2, 2020 on the SW end of the project.
+At the Cori Gold Project, Palamina Peru has secured application rights and title to 18,000 hectares.
 It is estimated over 1,200 informal miners are mining orogenic native gold from quartz veins in at least 7 separate mining camps within a NW-SE geological trend in this sector.
 Palamina Peru has staked the available strike extensions of this structure in both directions as well as the interpreted northerly down-dip extensions on the north side of the Corimayo mountains.
 Palamina completed an heliborne geophysical study over the Cori project in 2018.
 Limited geological reconnaissance has been carried out to-date.
 A hold-and-acquire strategy is being implemented at Cori while the Company awaits results from a drill program to be carried out on the contiguous Gaban Gold Project held by equity partner Winshear Gold Corp.
-No work programs were completed in 2020.
+No work programs have been completed in 2021.